niekwit/damid-seq/README.md

 To prevent this, two approaches are available:

 1. The genes (Ensembl gene IDs) fused to Dam can be set in config.yaml["fusion_genes] (separated by commas if multiple plasmids are used).
-This will mask the genomic locations of these genes in the fasta file that will be used to build the Bowtie2 index, which will exclude these regions from the analysis.
+This will mask the genomic locations of these genes in the fasta file that will be used to build the Bowtie2 index, hence excluding these regions from the analysis.

 > [!NOTE]
 > To disable this function set the value of config.yaml["fusion_genes] to "".

 2. If a plasmid is used that for example also uses an endogenous promoter besides the Dam fusion proteins, one can set a path to a fasta file containg all the plasmid sequences in config.yaml[""].
+Trimmed reads are first aligned to these sequences, and the resulting non-aligning reads will then be processed as normal.

-It is recommended to store this file in a directory called resources within the analysis folder.
+It is recommended to store this file in a directory called resources within the analysis folder (this folder will also contain all other non-experimental files such as fasta and gtf files).

 > [!NOTE]
 > To disable this function set the value of config.yaml["plasmid_fasta"] to none.